ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

  * **Touch Highlight:** The colour to highlight the object on the touch interaction.
  * **Grab Highlight:** The colour to highlight the object on the grab interaction.
  * **Use Highlight:** The colour to highlight the object on the use interaction.
+ * **Object To Highlight:** The GameObject to highlight.
- * **Object To Affect:** The Interactable Object to affect the highlighter of.
-If this is left blank, then the Interactable Object will need to be on the current or a parent GameObject.
+ * **Object Highlighter:** An optional Highlighter to use when highlighting the specified Object.
+If this is left blank, then the first active highlighter on the same GameObject will be used, if one isn't found then a Material Color Swap Highlighter will be created at runtime.

 ### Class Events